·10 min read

 In our case, we will save the data collected from users with Kafka and streamed with Spark into our Cassandra database.

-Cassandra is a distributed NoSQL database, which provides high availability, high performance, and scalability for very large amount of data.
+Cassandra is a distributed NoSQL database, which provides high availability, high performance, and scalability for a very large amount of data.
 For more detailed information and installation procedure, please see its documentation.

-In our demo project, we are going to design our database just for storing the log messages that comes from serverless Kafka topics, users.purchase and users.error.
+In our demo project, we are going to design our database just for storing the log messages that come from serverless Kafka topics, users.purchase and users.error.
 Therefore, we are going to create a keyspace called “app” and create two tables for these two topics.
 Our tables will be “purchases” and “errors”.

-In these two tables, there will be two columns, “message” and “time”.
+In these two tables, there will be two columns: “message” and “time”.
 The log messages that will be streamed are going to be saved into “message” column and its timestamp will be saved into the “time” column.
-To keep demo simple, we are going to work with just this information.
+To keep the demo simple, we are going to work with just this information.

 First, let’s create a keyspace in our database.
 We are going to use CQL “Cassandra Query Language” for doing operations on the database.
 Here is the documentation of it.